 Background

 After Landsat 7 was lowered to 697 km and all systems were deemed nominal, the ETM+ resumed imaging on May 5, 2022.
 Initial plans called for the satellite to continue to acquire data until the end of the 2022 Northern Hemisphere growing season, and then ‘orbit-in-waiting’ for the NASA's On-Orbit Servicing, Assembly, and Manufacturing-1 (OSAM-1) servicing mission.
-However, the health of the satellite and the ETM+ sensor remains steady, and the quality and usability of the data being receive remains nominal.
+However, since the health of the satellite and the ETM+ sensor remained steady, and the quality of the data remained nominal, data acquisitions continued.

-Below are important details about changes to the Landsat 7 satellite orbit, data acquisitions and available data products.
-Additional information about the Calibration/Validation efforts to ensure the data acquired during the Landsat 7 extended science mission remain high quality and usable are also provided.
+Below are details about the Landsat 7 extended science mission, including Calibration/Validation efforts to ensure the data acquired during the Landsat 7 extended science mission remain high quality and usable.

 Orbit

-In the lower orbit, Landsat 7 is no longer on a repeating ground track, and acquisitions are not aligned to the World Reference System-2 (WRS-2) used by Landsat 8 and Landsat 9.
-Additionally, the Landsat 7 acquisition footprints are continually shifting in relation to the WRS-2 grid.
+In the lower orbit, Landsat 7 is no longer on a repeating ground track, and data acquisitions were not aligned to the World Reference System-2 (WRS-2) used by Landsat 8 and Landsat 9.
+Additionally, Landsat 7 acquisition footprints have continually shifted in relation to the WRS-2 grid.

 This animation displays the shifts in three Landsat 7 NDVI images acquired between May and June 2022.
 These scenes are all cataloged in the Landsat data archive as Path 38 Row 37.